emosl/ChicasUnicornio/GDD.md

 #### Genero del juego
 El género del juego es de aventura ya que el énfasis está en la narrativa en vez de elementos de acción.
 El jugador debe recolectar items, poderes especiales e interactuar con NPCs para avanzar en la historia.

+### ** Reglas y mecánicas básicas del juego **
+Se encuentran en la parte de Mechanics.

+### ** Listado de estadísticas va a recopilar el juego dentro de la base de datos **
+Databases will partake in our video game development.
+Data such as lives lost, prizes recollected, levels overcome and user data will be not only useful but necessary.
+ Creating and using a database will allow us to develop a fully functional system.
+This system must function using relative databases in order to avoid redundancy in the data or a superfluous amount of data that could be detrimental to the main functions of the database.

+In the game we will receive information that it is essential for the game to work.
+Since the outcome of our game is based on the accumulation of points, it is necessary to create a database that contains the points accumulated as well as important information.
+Some of the statistics that will be saved throughout the game are the following:
+1. Player information.
+2. Quantity and quality of the items collected throughout the game by the user.
+3. The location of the player in the game.
+4. Game history of the player.
+5. Points accumulated by the player in each level and throughout the game.
+6. The rules of the game: how to lose a life, how to earn points, etc.

 ### **Summary**